LIFEHUBBER

 MOSS-Audio is an audio-understanding model family from MOSI.AI, the OpenMOSS team, and Shanghai Innovation Institute, positioned around speech, sound, music, captioning, time-aware QA, ASR, and reasoning over real-world audio.

 The official repository presents MOSS-Audio as a unified audio understanding release with 4B and 8B Instruct and Thinking variants, model links, evaluation tables, quickstart examples, fine-tuning notes, a Gradio app path, and SGLang serving guidance.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is